 Most of the rundown ayurvedic clinics trick gullible persons with the promise of a cure for serious ailments.

 Caution is needed once you begin treating cancer and serious diseases based on the alignment of the stars.

 Is Ayurvedic Medicine Safe?
 Is Ayurvedic Medicine Effective?

-The government of India keeps a close watch on traveller’s who come from countries that have Yellow fever virus and other diseases.
-As such, traveller’s from such countries (which have the risk of contracting yellow fever) require to present documentation to prove that they were immunized (or vaccination) from yellow fever.
-Although, India does not have Yellow fever problem, any traveller visiting India from a country other than the United States (or transiting through other countries which have Yellow fever risk) will be subject to this condition.
+The government of India keeps a close watch on travelers who come from countries with Yellow fever virus and other diseases.
+As such, travelers from such countries (which have the risk of contracting yellow fever) are required to present documentation to prove that they were immunized (or vaccinated) from yellow fever.
+Although India does not have a Yellow fever problem, any traveler visiting India from a country other than the United States (or transiting through different countries that have Yellow fever risk) will be subject to this condition.

 Before travelling to India

-Always check whether you have got the regular vaccinations for influenza, chickenpox, polio, measles/mumps/rubella/diphtheria and tetanus.
-These routine vaccinations are recommended for anyone who travel or do not travel to India.
-However, anyone who has not taken routine vaccination has the risk of contracting common diseases when touring India.
+Always check whether you have regular vaccinations for influenza, chickenpox, polio, measles/mumps/rubella/diphtheria, and tetanus.
+These routine vaccinations are recommended for anyone who travels or does not travel to India.
+However, anyone without regular vaccination risks contracting common diseases when touring India.

-As we all know, India is a rapidly developing nation, as such visitors to India need to take preventive measures against common illnesses which are not present in developed countries such as United Kingdom, USA, Germany etc.
+As we all know, India is a rapidly developing nation.
+As such, visitors to India need to take preventive measures against common illnesses that are not present in developed countries such as the United Kingdom, the USA, Germany, etc.

-When you start planning your trip to India and sit down to make a to-do list, put “call your doctor for vaccine appointment” at the top of the list.
+When you start planning your trip to India and sit down to make a to-do list, put “call your doctor for vaccine appointment” at the top.